Civil rights group questions immigration detention of New York teens

 At least two students at Bellport High School in Suffolk County, a suburb of New York City, are being held in U.S. immigration detention facilities after being suspended from school.

-They are among nine minors in Suffolk County the rights group said may have been detained by U.S. immigration agents because of unconfirmed ties to gangs.
+They are among nine minors in Suffolk County that the New York Civil Liberties Union (NYCLU) said may have been detained by U.S. immigration agents because of unconfirmed ties to gangs.

 The group filed Freedom of Information requests with the Suffolk County Police Department and the South Country Central School District on Tuesday, seeking any documents showing why the students were suspended and whether their identities were shared with federal immigration officers.

-It said students had been suspended for actions such as wearing a shirt with a basketball logo or displaying an El Salvadoran flag on a Facebook page.
+The NYCLU said students had been suspended for actions such as wearing a shirt with a basketball logo or displaying an El Salvadoran flag on a Facebook page.
 The group is trying to determine through its information request whether the suspensions triggered the ICE detentions.

 Justin Meyers, assistant police commissioner in Suffolk County, said the department could not comment on organizations' information requests but that police followed multiple protocols to ensure all gang identification measures were done accurately.